 Charter Revocation and Closure

-If the Organizer wishes to appeal a revocation decision, the Organizer must indicate its intention in writing within fifteen (15) business days.
-If an appeal is received within fifteen (15) business days of the ICSB revocation decision, an informal hearing will be held by the ICSB within twenty-five (25) business days, but no sooner than five (5) business days, from the receipt of the petition to appeal the revocation.
+If the organizer wishes to appeal a revocation decision, the organizer must indicate its intention in writing within fifteen (15) business days.
+If an appeal is received within fifteen (15) business days of the revocation decision, an informal hearing will be held within twenty-five (25) business days, but no sooner than five (5) business days, from the receipt of the petition to appeal the revocation.
 During the hearing, ICSB staff will present the reasons and evidence supporting revocation.
-The Organizer, in turn, may (1) present evidence; (2) have an attorney present; (3) present witnesses to testify in opposition of the reasons given for revocation; and/or (4) provide a proposed corrective action plan.
+The organizer, in turn, may (1) present evidence; (2) have an attorney present; (3) present witnesses to testify in opposition of the reasons given for revocation; and/or (4) provide a proposed corrective action plan.
 ICSB staff will arrange for space and staffing, including the appointment of an independent hearing officer (“IHO”).
-The IHO will consider all evidence presented and then make a recommendation to the ICSB in a formal public meeting.
-The ICSB’s vote on the IHO’s recommendation is considered the “final decision” regarding the revocation.
+The IHO will consider all evidence presented and then make a recommendation to the ICSB board in a public meeting.
+The ICSB board’s vote on the IHO’s recommendation is the “final decision” regarding the revocation.

 Closure Process after Revocation or Voluntary Closure

-The Indiana Charter School Board (“ICSB”) developed a charter school protocol “to ensure timely notification to parents, orderly transition of students and student records to new schools, and proper disposition of school funds, property, and assets” (IC 20-24-9-4.5 (a)).
-To review this process, refer to the ICSB Policy Manual.
+If an organizer has had its charter revoked, been non-renewed, or has voluntarily relinquished its charter, ICSB has developed a Closure Protocol to ensure timely notification to parents, orderly transition of students and student records to new schools, and proper disposition of school funds, property, and assets.